bremly-dev/ta-metric-defs/metric-def-doc.md

 **Excluded.** Cancelled requisitions and cancelled positions.

 **How to read it.** Demand is the denominator that makes Fill Rate fair.
 It is set by workforce planning and hiring managers, not by TA.
-A rise in Demand with flat Positions Filled will lower Fill Rate even if recruitment performance is unchanged, which is exactly the pattern to look for when Fill Rate deteriorates.

 **Common misreadings.** Treating Demand as a TA-controlled number.
 TA influences delivery, not the plan.